What is Abstract Class in Java?

 - Abstract class used to provide partial abstraction.
 An abstract class cannot be instantiated using the NEW keyword.

 - An Abstract method has no body and always ends with a semicolon (;).

 - Abstract class contains abstract and non-abstract methods.

-- Subclass of an abstract superclass, need to provide an implementation of all abstract method if it does not provide then it has to declare itself as abstract class.
+- The subclass of an abstract superclass needs to implement all abstract methods; if it does not provide, then it has to declare itself as an abstract class.